Mark Morrison: Career

 In May 2006, Morrison released the limited-edition CD/DVD album entitled Innocent Man in the United Kingdom on his private label, Mack Life Records.
 The title track, "Innocent Man" (featuring DMX) was released in March 2006.
 It was well received and reached No. 46 on the UK Singles Chart.
 In 2007, he was featured on hip-hop artist Cassidy's single titled "Innocent Man (Misunderstood)" from the album B.A.R.S.
 The Barry Adrian Reese Story.
 The track sampled Morrison's vocals from "Innocent Man" and charted on Billboard's Bubbling Under Hot 100 Singles chart.

 On 29 January 2007, he released the single titled "Dance 4 Me" (featuring Tanya Stephens).
 It was the fourth single to be released from his album Innocent Man.
 The official music video was directed by Ray Kay.

 In 2012, Morrison appeared as a guest feature on Houston rapper Trae tha Truth's "I'm On 2.0" which featured notable rappers Big K.R.I.T., Jadakiss, J. Cole, Kendrick Lamar, B.o.B, Tyga, Gudda Gudda and Bun B. A music video for "I'm On 2.0" starring Morrison and all artists featured was released on 3 June.
 Also in June 2012, he announced the release of a new single titled "Ain't No Good".
 The single was set to be released 29 July 2013 and paid homage to the charity Refuge.
 The single was unsuccessful, and shelved before release.
 It would ultimately remain unreleased.

 In June 2013, Morrison released the music video to "I Am What I Am" shot by DIS Guise of Visionnaire Pictures, with the release date set for the single on iTunes of 1 September 2013.

 On 20 October 2013, he released a single titled "N.A.N.G.
 2.0" featuring Crooked I and Shonie.

 On 7 July 2014, Morrison released an EP titled I Am What I Am.
 The EP included the singles "I Am What I Am" and "N.A.N.G.
 2.0", with five additional new songs.

+In September 2016, American DJ Nevada remixed "Return of the Mack" for its 20th anniversary, retitling it "The Mack".
+Nevada's version features the re-recorded vocals of Morrison, and additional vocals from American rapper Fetty Wap.

 In May 2017, a series of Burger King commercials for Mac and Cheetos featured a remix of Morrison's classic, entitled "Return of the Mac and Cheetos".

 In July 2020, McDonald's featured "Return of the Mack" in a UK television commercial, as part of a post-COVID-19 lockdown promotional campaign to mark the resumption of services and the gradual reopening of restaurants.

-In 2021, Morrison was featured alongside Chris Brown on G-Eazy's single "Provide", singing its intro, as it sampled his classic single "Return of the Mack".
+In 2021, Morrison was featured alongside Chris Brown on G-Eazy's single "Provide", as the song samples "Return of the Mack".

 In October 2022, Morrison, Post Malone and Sickick released a mashup of "Cooped Up" and "Return of the Mack".
 The song went viral on social media, then was made available for retail purchase.